-As soon as anyone starts following pages on Facebook relating to Autism, Asperger’s, Pathological Demand Avoidance (PDA) or any of the autism spectrum conditions, jolly old Facebook will find you a delightful selection of crass T-shirts to look at.
+As soon as anyone starts following pages on Facebook relating to Autism, jolly old Facebook will find you a delightful selection of crass T-shirts to look at.

 Less offensive than these ‘novelty’ T-shirts are the pin-badges that say things like “Hello!
 I have Autism.
 Please Have Patience.”
 These at least have a purpose; asking for tolerance in a more discreet way.

-To conclude, there’s surely something a little odd about wanting to shout about a family member’s health issues.
+To conclude, there’s surely something a little odd about wanting to shout about a family member’s personal issues.
 Would we for example wear a shirt extolling our own health challenges?

 ‘I’m a haemorrhoid warrior!’